Crew Medical Insurance: Health Check

 Is there any waiting period for certain conditions or exclusion of pre-existing conditions?

 You may find that you cannot claim for anything you have suffered with prior to commencing with a new insurer, and that usually applies for a period of six to twelve months.
-Pantaenius Crew Medical insurance does not exclude any pre-existing condition.
+Pantaenius Crew Medical insurance does not exclude any pre-existing conditions.